-- 15.5.1.
+15.5.1.
 The proposed development could potentially result in the loss of all topsoils within the construction area during stripping and stockpiling if not carefully managed, meaning insufficient resources are available to complete landscaping.
-These are permanent effects. - 15.5.2.
+These are permanent effects.

+- 15.5.2.
 The proportion of proposed built development within the site is approximately 60%, the remaining 40% of the proposed development comprises green infrastructure and SUDS attenuation basins.
 There is a risk that the subsoils of the greenspace surrounding the built development could become compacted through handling and trafficking (40%).
 Such compaction would adversely affect drainage, and would lead to increased surface water flood risk (beyond that mitigated by proposed SUDS schemes).
 It would also restrict rooting depth and affect the success of proposed planting schemes. - 15.5.3.
-The soil resources within the EMG2 Works are a combination of coarse and fine loamy over slowly permeable, and therefore are considered to be medium sensitivity receptors.
+The soil resources within the EMG2 Main Site are a combination of coarse and fine loamy over slowly permeable, and therefore are considered to be medium sensitivity receptors.
 The potential loss of all topsoil resources and compaction of 40% of subsoils is a major magnitude.
-This is a potential major adverse impact of the EMG2 Works. - 15.5.4.
-Soil management measures are outlined at Appendix 15A (Document DCO 6.15A) and are also set out in the Construction Environmental Management Plan (CEMP) included as Appendix 3A (Document DCO 6.3A/MCO 6.3A) to this ES.
-Adherence to the soil management measures will protect soil resources ensuring their availability for use in landscaping and maintaining subsoil drainage through preventing compaction.
+This is a potential major adverse impact of the EMG2 Main Site. - 15.5.4.
+A site-specific Soil Management Plan (SMP) has been prepared in accordance with the Defra Construction Code of Practice for the Sustainable Use of Soils on Construction Sites (Appendix 15c).
+Adherence to the SMP will protect soil resources ensuring their availability for use in landscaping and maintaining subsoil drainage through preventing compaction.
 This would be a negligible magnitude effect of only minor disturbance to a medium sensitivity receptor.
-A negligible effect of the EMG2 Works.
+A negligible effect of the EMG2 Main Site.